abbyazari/data_vis_statistics_geosciences/README.md

 # Data Visualization & Statistics in the Geosciences
 This repository contains the laboratory portion of an upper level undergraduate class in Python on data visualization and statistics for geo &amp; space scientists.
 Labs will be updated from January - May at the same cadence as the course (2018).
 This respository has now been superseeded by the 2019 version of this course!
-Please refer to the new repository.
+Please refer to the master branch.

 The labs uploaded will be in Jupyter primarily and coded in Python 3.5+.
 However, most of the functions and methods should work in Python 2.7.
 If you do not have/know what Jupyter is - you can download Python/Jupyter from Anaconda or Canopy as a fully installed and interactive environment.
 This will support most if not all of the packages used in the labs and then you can navigate to Jupyter through Anaconda/Canopy.